M-1 (Michigan highway): Route description

 Like other state highways in Michigan, the section of Woodward Avenue designated M-1 is maintained by MDOT.
-In 2011, the department's traffic surveys showed that on average, 64,713 vehicles used the highway daily north of 11 Mile Road and 17,345 vehicles did so each day in Highland Park, the highest and lowest counts along the highway, respectively.
-All of M-1 north of I-75 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.
+In 2021, the department's traffic surveys showed that on average, 68,359 vehicles used the highway daily south of 14 Mile Road in Royal Oak and 15,909 vehicles did so each day in north of Chicago Boulevard in Detroit, the highest and lowest counts along the highway, respectively.
+All of M-1 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 As well as the sections of Woodward Avenue in Pontiac that are part of Business Loop I-75 (BL I-75) and Business US 24 (Bus.
 US 24), all of M-1 is a Pure Michigan Byway and an All-American Road.
 Woodward Avenue is considered to be the divider between the East and West sides of the city of Detroit.